nebrius/react-strapped/README.md

 }
 ```

-If bootstrap data exists across a few pages, you can create a third bootstrap root for them that is shared between them.
+If bootstrap data exists across a few pages, you can create a third bootstrap root that is shared between these pages.

 When using multiple roots, hooks for accessing data provide guardrails against accessing data from the wrong place.
 If you try and call a bootstrapped hook based on `myPageRootAtom` on a different page, then you'll get a human readable error saying you're trying to access it from the wrong place, like so: